hhharm/environment/README.md

 # environment
-Here are stored my env settings and some script that may be useful in routine work
+Here are stored my env settings, some script that may be useful in routine work and some text files I'd like to keep